Pages

 I'm not sure if we'd have known about the extent of the rat problem before the sale whether we would have gone ahead to be honest.
 Being pregnant and having 2 young children and a limited budget, we were probably in the least ideal situation.
 We also chose the house because of the the downstairs toilet which we need for disabled family to be able to visit, and so that I am not constantly up and down the stairs when pregnant just to use the toilet.
 Losing that after a few days was pretty awful.
 I suspect the vendors knew there was a risk we would pull out which is why they chose to hide the rat problem from us.
 Had they been honest though, they could have continued to use their own house insurance to remedy the issues without us having to shell out so much money ourselves.

-UPDATE ON OUR PREVIOUS RAT INFESTATION - IT IS STILL ONGOING:
+UPDATE ON OUR PREVIOUS RAT INFESTATION - 2022:

 It has now been almost a year since we got the keys to this house and after all of the expense mentioned above, we really did think we had seen the back of the issues and problems due to the rats.
 Unfortunately this is not the case!